 1: Picking a date really helps

 Make the decision and mark it on your calendar.
 “Today is the day”.
 Make sure it’s a day that is not too busy and so you are free from the stresses of everyday life as much as possible.
 Once you have decided on the date, plan ahead and stick to it.
-Even better: Enrol in our telephone support programme and our advisors will help you set the date and prepare for it.
+Even better: Enrol in our telephone support programme and our advisers will help you set the date and prepare for it.

 2: Get free support

 You are three times as likely to quit successfully with your local stop smoking service than if try to stop smoking on your own.
 Many London boroughs have dedicated stop smoking teams waiting to help you reach your stop smoking goals.
-If there isn’t s service in your area, or you would rather do it from home on the telephone, our trained Stop Smoking London telephone advisors are just a call away.
+If there isn’t s service in your area, or you would rather do it from home on the telephone, our trained Stop Smoking London telephone advisers are just a call away.
 Choose from our free telephone quit programme or face-to-face stop smoking help in your borough, where this exists.

 Know your smoking triggers

 It’s important to understand what triggers you to smoke so that you can take the necessary steps to avoid them.
 Do you find yourself smoking more when you’re bored, drinking alcohol, or feeling stressed?
 By recognising these triggers, you can better prepare yourself and find alternative copy mechanisms.
 If smoking in the morning is a habit for you, consider exploring the effects of morning smoking and ways to quit.